Digital-Transformation-Center/aeroprint/.doc/source/index.rst

 3D Printing
 -------------
-AeroPrint takes seversl steps towards completing the 'digital thread' by automating the process not only of collecting and processing data, but by automatically slicing and 3D printing replica objects.
+AeroPrint takes several steps towards completing the 'digital thread' by automating the process not only of collecting and processing data, but by automatically slicing and 3D printing replica objects.
 The current version of AeroPrint utilizes the `Slic3r <https://slic3r.org>`_ library to automate the processing of meshes into code for a 3d printer.

 The printer chosen for integration with AeroPrint is the `Prusa Mk4 <https://www.prusa3d.com>`_ due to its open-source compatibility and reliability.
 Using Prusa's API, AeroPrint is able to automatically establish a connection to a networked printer and initiate prints.